NathanaelGandhi/reusable-workflows/README.md

 1. Copy the [clang-format-check-caller.yaml](.github/workflows/clang-format-check-caller.yaml) into your own ```.github/workflows``` folder

+# pr-size-labeler-reusable-workflow

+This workflow can auto-label PRs with their size.
+Configure the caller as required.

+See [https://github.com/NathanaelGandhi/pr-size-labeler-reusable-workflow](https://github.com/NathanaelGandhi/pr-size-labeler-reusable-workflow) for the latest version.

+1. Copy the [pr-size-labeler-caller.yaml](.github/workflows/pr-size-labeler-caller.yaml) into your own ```.github/workflows``` folder

 ## release-drafter-reusable-workflow

 This workflow can auto-label PRs, create draft releases and publish the release.
 Configure the caller as required.